taniaamalik/Classification-of-Financial-Crises-in-the-African-Continent/README.md

 # Classification of Financial Crises in the African Continent
-Classification of Financial Crises in the African Continent using Support Vector Machine Method with Python.
+Classification of Financial Crises in the African Continent using Support Vector Machine Method in Python.

 1. Business Understanding:
   - Background and Problems